 How Much of My Housing Costs Are Covered?

-Service members living in rental properties that are below the median price range will have zero out-of-pocket expenses, and you might even take home some extra money each paycheck.
+Service members living in rental properties that are below the median price range will have zero out-of-pocket expenses.
+You might even take home some extra money each paycheck.
 If you choose to rent a median-priced property, you will likely have to spend a small amount over the BAH rate.

 What if the BAH Rate Changes in My Area?

 Thankfully, the Basic Allowance for Housing you receive is protected against rate decreases.
 That’s because of “individual rate protection,” which was passed by Congress over 10 years ago.
-If your status stays the same, even if the BAH rates in your area go down, the BAH you receive remains the same.
+If your status stays the same but the BAH rates in your area go down, your BAH remains the same.
 If the BAH increases in your area, you’ll see a corresponding increase in your BAH.

 What If I Move to an Area with Lower BAH Rates Than I Had Before?

-While your BAH rate won’t ever decrease if you stay in the same location, if you move to an area with lower BAH rates, your Basic Allowance will also decrease to that level.
+Your BAH rate won’t ever decrease if you stay in the same location.
+However, if you move to an area with lower BAH rates, your Basic Allowance will also decrease to that level.
 Fortunately, your housing will cost less so you won’t be losing out on any funds.

 Does My Spouse’s Income Change My BAH?

-The Regular Military Compensation (RMC) is what affects your BAH rates and does not include the income of your spouse.
+No. The Regular Military Compensation (RMC) is what affects your BAH rate and does not take your spouse’s income into account.

 When Are BAH Rates Released?